-* Stephanie Gemmell, flute, guitar, & ukulele instructor
+* Stephanie Gemmell, flute & piccolo, guitar, ukulele, piano, and drums instructor

 Every developing musician’s artistic voice is inherently unique and valuable.
 I seek to foster open, collaborative lessons that help musicians express themselves clearly and authentically.
-My hope is for my students to leave each lesson feeling confident in their own potential and excited to continue their musical growth!
-As an instructor, I specialize in teaching beginning through advanced flute and piccolo, along with beginning through intermediate ukulele, guitar, and bass guitar.
-Music is ultimately a form of communication, and I support my students in effectively conveying musical ideas across a variety of genres and musical styles.
+My hope is for my students to leave each lesson feeling confident in their own potential and excited to continue their musical growth.
+Music is ultimately a form of artistic communication, and I support my students in effectively conveying musical ideas across a variety of genres and musical styles.

 * Heather McEndree, Executive Director, Musikgarten & flute instructor